vardaasen/markravinet.github.io/exercise_2_denovo.md

 * `--genepop` - output genepop format

 **NB: Stacks can output a wide-range formats - i.e. Structure, Phylip - for now though we only need these formats.**

+Another point that is worth making - Stacks is well maintained and is continually updated.
+A lot of new features for outputing data in various different formats have been added since this tutorial was first put together and new features are being added all the time.
+Be sure to check the different options [on the pipeline website](http://catchenlab.life.illinois.edu/stacks/comp/populations.php)

 Now we have run the _denovo_ Stacks pipeline in full.
 The next step is to look at this data in more detail.